KelvinTegelaar/CIPP/src/pages/_index.md

 <!-- markdownlint-disable-next-line MD041 -->
-## What is this?

-The CyberDrain Improved Partner Portal is a portal designed for Microsoft 365 multi-tenant management.
-Currently Microsoft's partner systems make multi-tenant management fairly hard with a lot of manual work.
-Microsoft Lighthouse might resolve this in the future but development of this is progressing slowly and it's a long way away from where it needs to be...

-This project is a way to help you with administration, user management, and deploying standards.
-It's not a replacement for security tools, or a way to cut costs on specific subscriptions.
-The tool should assist you in removing the gripes with standard partner management and save you several hours per month.

 ## Deployment and Getting Started

 If you want to self-host, check out the [installation manual](/docs/user/installation/).
 You will need some knowledge of Static Web Apps, Azure Functions, and Azure KeyVault